damosull/voting-portal/readmes/loadtest.md

 ## Tech behind it?
 We have built a customized test script to perform the above actions.
 We then use a combination of docker images and docker-compose to start multiple containers at once so that the application has several parallel users voting at the same time.
 Our current VMSS infrastructure has been tested to support up to thirty parallel sessions.

-For this requirement, we have chosen cypress to run the load as the ask was to put a realistic UI-based load on the system, like how end users would be using it.
-There was no requirement for the Quality guild to produce any metrics for the load.
-We had cypress automation already in place and with minor tweaks to the test script, we were able to get this working.
+For this requirement, we have chosen cypress to run the load as we had UI automation scripts ready.
+With minor tweaks to the test script, we were able to deliver the requirement.

 To increase the duration of the load test, increase the number of iterations in the feature file.
 The number of parallel sessions is taken via the parameter on the Azure job.

+There was no requirement for the quality guild to produce any metrics for the load.
 If there was a need for metrics to be produced via these tests, a dedicated load test tool such as JMeter should be used.